wgfoote/housecats/README.md

 ```
 ## Example scripts

 Here is pivot table using the **tidyverse** package to make a query about reasonable prices and square footage in neighborhood.
-One might imagine visualizers such as in this set of [shiny workbook](https://wgfoote.shinyapps.io/finalytics-livesession-1/#section-two-plots).
+One might imagine visualizers such as in this [shiny workbook](https://wgfoote.shinyapps.io/finalytics-livesession-1/#section-two-plots).

 ```
 library(housecats)